 Gosh, hasn’t 2020 been a rollercoaster?!
 With most of the world in some form of lockdown right now, it’s been impossible for me to deliver my usual in-person boudoir joy to clients.
-Fear not though, because I’ve refused to let a pandemic hold me down(!) and I’m back (to quote Daft Punk) ‘harder, better, faster and stronger’ with my new offering of Virtual Boudoir Shoots.
-The gorgeous Xamia Arc was one of my very first clients to book this package, and I’m so excited to host her on the blog today as she talks about her Virtual Boudoir Shoot experience, what to expect, and some of her stunning images!
+Fear not though, because I’ve refused to let a pandemic hold me down(!) and I’m back (to quote Daft Punk) ‘harder, better, faster and stronger’ with my new offering of Virtual Shoots.
+The gorgeous Xamia Arc was one of my very first clients to book this package, and I’m so excited to host her on the blog today as she talks about her shoot experience, what to expect, and some of her stunning images!

 Xamia Arc’s Virtual Boudoir Shoot took place using a tethered DSLR camera, controlled remotely via yours truly back in my studio.
-Isn’t technology amazing?!
 Most of my sessions are taking place with mobile phones, but if you happen to have a DSLR camera in your home, let me know at the time of booking and we can look into setting it up for me to control remotely.

 Occupation: Fitter and Freelance Camera Assistant